adamahrens/ModernReactBootcamp/NextJs/NextJs.md

 The `Link` tag adds an `onClick` to the `a` tag.
 So if you really wanted to you could through it in a `span` which will respond to the clicking of it.

 Components vs Pages.
 Having a navbar you wouldn't want a page for it

+We could include the navbar in each page but that can be tediuous.
+So we need to override `_app.js` to include any component for all pages.